 Credit or counterparty default risk represents the risk of default by reinsurance partners and other counterparties holding AICL's cash balances, in line with the Solvency II standard formula approach.
+Investment credit spread risk is discussed in section C.2 Market Risk.

-Counterparty default risk represents 24% of AICL's SCR as at 31 January 2022.
-This risk is mainly comprised of type 1 counterparty risk - primarily the risk relating to non-overdue (within credit terms) premium debt from intermediaries and reinsurer default - combined with a relatively small amount of type 2 counterparty risk (the risk relating to overdue due premium debt).
+Counterparty default risk represents 23% of AICL's SCR as at 31 January 2023 (down slightly from 24% at January 2022).
+This risk is comprised of type 1 counterparty risk - primarily the risk relating to reinsurer default and connected party balances - combined with type 2 counterparty risk (the risk relating to overdue premium debt).

-The counterparty default risk charge has increased over the year due to within credit terms premium debt due from brokers being included in the type 1 risk charge.
-The reinsurance counterparty element of the charge remains a relatively small component of required capital reflecting AICL's approach to diversifying its risk exposure by entering into reinsurance arrangements with several counterparties of appropriate credit ratings (A- or higher).
+The counterparty default risk charge has remained stable over the year.
+The reinsurance counterparty element of the charge remains a relatively small component of required capital reflecting AICL's approach to diversifying its risk exposure through reinsurance arrangements with a range of counterparties of good credit rating (A- or higher).
 In addition, AICL's motor quota share arrangements are on a 'funds withheld' basis which mitigates a significant proportion of reinsurance counterparty risk.